 We know monitoring must be ongoing and a permanent component in all initiatives and we know it can also be one of the biggest challenges for many organizations.
 In addition to helping you evaluate the work you have done or are currently doing, we can also offer support in developing supportive supervision plans, tailored financial, narrative and data reporting formats, quality assurance and improvement tools, SMART indicators and guidelines for meaningful use of all data collected during the monitoring processes and more.

-The purpose of the mid-term evaluation is to monitor the implementation and partial results and give recommendations on how to improve or redirect the activities to further impact of projects on course.
+The purpose of the mid-term evaluation is to monitor the implementation and partial results and give recommendations on how to improve or redirect the activities to further impact ongoing projects.
 It is a crucial component to assess the progress, usually with the information included on the baseline, and needs for improvement for a successful assessment on the end line.
-IWORDS Global is expected in monitoring and offering support in developing effective supervision plans based on different methodologies.
+IWORDS Global has experience in monitoring and offering support in developing effective supervision plans based on different methodologies.

 END LINE ASSESSMENT